 - Families with limited or no devices are able to borrow a device from the school (please contact the school office if you think this applies to your family).

-- Following consultation with the Headteacher, and if there are spaces, children having difficulty with their home learning may be able to attend school.
+- Following consultation with the Head of School, and if there are spaces, children having difficulty with their home learning may be able to attend school.

 How will my child be taught remotely?

 Our staff are all trained in how to use remote learning, and we keep up to date by following advice from the Government, Ofsted and through professional development opportunities provided by All Saints Schools Trust.